rwth-imi/openMNGlab/Readme.md

 # openMNGlab
 !IMPORTANT UPDATE 24.10.2023!
-The current version can be find
+The current version can be found at
 https://github.com/Digital-C-Fiber/openMNGlab